ASU-CLAS/asu-intranet-page/README.md

 ## How It Works
-When a user logs in, the module will check and see if this user is a member of the `department(s)` and/or `employee type(s)` that were configured.
+When a user logs in, the module will check and see if this user is a member of the `department(s)` and `employee type(s)` if they were configured.
 When viewing an `asu_intranet_page` and they are not members, access will be denied.

 ### Note